 2. Lahaina Reefs

-Fun reef breaks for riders of all levels make Lahaina a great place to surf on the West Coast of the island.
+Fun reef breaks for riders of all levels make Lahaina a great place to surf on the west coast of the island.
 Check out Kammies and Shark Pit at the south end of town, or surf the popular Breakwall up against Lahaina Harbor.
 The harbor also has a fun peak that comes out of deep water.
-You’ll definitely see a few resident pro’s surfing here.
+You’ll definitely see a few resident pros surfing here.

 3. Honolua Bay

 Get ready to catch the longest ride of your life!
 Honolua Bay is one of the best surf spots in Hawaii, boasting a powerful, hollow reef break point and a world-class wave.
 It was even described as “the best wave in the world” by four-time world champion Mark Richards.
-The bay can get very crowded in the summertime so be sure to respect the locals.
+The bay can get very crowded in the summertime, so be sure to respect the locals.

 5. Olowalu Beach

 Just off the Honoapiilani Highway, Olowalu is the easiest spot to access on the island.
-You can literally go from driving the highway to riding a wave in two minutes.
+You can literally go from driving the highway to dropping in on a wave in two minutes.
 When ocean swells are right, the waves provide consistent fun for intermediate to advanced surfers.
 However, only a few people can go at the peak at one time.
 Caution: These waters are known to be some of the sharkiest around.

 Tips & Warnings